GitSavior/Detection-Lab/README.md

 - Vitural machine (VirtualBox) for sandbox evironment.
 - Splunk a Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps